MichaelVennettilli/linear_cell_complex_to_incidence_graph/README.md

 To do:

-1. The code compiles fine in my PyCharm, but not from the terminal.
-This greatly decreases usability.
-Identify the source of the issue.

-2. Check over what I have for correctness.
+1. Check over what I have for correctness.

-3. Write some proper documentation.
+2. Write some proper documentation.